 I have a radical proposal.
 Let’s recognize those who support our right to enjoy the company of family-reared, carefully created purebred dogs.
 Let's give breeders a certification for doing a really good job preserving the quality and value of heritage breeds.

 It’s only fitting.
 Purebred dogs were brought to America by those who fought for our personal freedom and liberties.
 The family-raised purebred is part of our culture and we must protect that heritage.
 It is the purebred dog that guards our livestock, protects our cities and airports, leads the blind, the handicapped, medical science, and most of all, represents our culture of individualism.

 The British Kennel Club has an Accredited Breeder Scheme.
 Our AKC hasn't warmed to the idea of doing the same here.
 I know there’s the AKC Breeder of Merit award but its primary requirement is to register every puppy in the litter.
 I believe people dedicated to preserving our past and protecting our future can do this on our own.
 The time has come for Americans to preserve a big chunk of our heritage.
 The American Quarter Horse Association and the Morgan Horse Association united to take care of what American breeders created and we must do the same.

 The Heritage Dog Breeders Of America (HDBA) sounds about right to me so let’s get started.
 An HDBA Program might look something like this:

 The HDBA Member will always strive to adhere to the AKC or UKC standard of the breed.
-The Heritage Breed’s character, instinct, physical and mental soundness must be paramount.
+The Heritage Breed’s character, instinct, physical and mental soundness must be paramount and must be preserved.

-HDBA Members breed for good health, temperament, and type, i.e. for the betterment of the breed, not only for production of puppies for money.
+HDBA Members breed for good health, temperament, and type, i.e. for the betterment of the breed, not just for production of puppies for money.

 An HDBA Member will not breed a female on more than two consecutive seasons, skipping at least one season before breeding again.
 Not more than 5 litters or two cesarean deliveries in a lifetime.